nhsconnect/FHIR-NRLS-API/pages/assure/assure.md

 	*Note*: The Usage and Settings document is not needed for the pilot stage.

-3. The [Solution Assurance team](mailto:itkconformance@nhs.net) will work with the supplier throughout development and assurance, providing assistance with technical support and test and assurance queries and reviewing Supplier submissions.
+3. The [Solution Assurance team](mailto:itkconformance@nhs.net) will work with the supplier throughout development and assurance, providing assistance with technical support and test and assurance queries.
+They are also responsible for reviewing and certifying Supplier submissions.

 4. As part of this process, the supplier will need to complete a SCAL (Supplier Conformance and Assessment List).
 The SCAL should be completed by adding comments and referencing evidence where needed.